2016 Japanese beetle detections

 - Swan Island (Multnomah County), 1 beetle

-This year’s Japanese beetle catch is the largest in Oregon since the state started the Japanese beetle trapping program in 1988.
-Before 2016, the total accumulated number of beetles in the state was 403 Japanese beetles trapped throughout the 28 year period from 1988-2015.
-In NW Portland we observed many live beetles feeding on roses and other plants, indicating the presence of an infestation.
+The 2016 Japanese beetle catch is the largest in Oregon since the state started the Japanese beetle detection program in the 1940’s.
+Prior to 2016, the total number of beetles caught over the past 28 years (1988-2015) was 403.
+The beetles caught in 2016 represent 92% of all Japanese beetles caught in Oregon since 1988.
+We observed many live beetles feeding on roses and other plants In Cedar Mill and Bethany, indicating the presence of an infestation.

-2017 Proposed Japanese beetle eradication project in NW Portland
+2017 Proposed Japanese beetle eradication project in Cedar Mill and Bethany

 - Many Japanese beetle traps will be placed within and surrounding the proposed treatment area to monitor the infestation.